KyrianU/Gym-World/README.md

 * This sections provides users with day, time, class and duration.

+# Contact Page

+* Contact page features a Main image with a sign up form inside the image.
+Users can sign up by filling their full name, email address and pick which class they would like to attend.

 # Testing
 * I have performed a considerable amount of testing to ensure the site is fully responsive on all screen sizes.
 * The navigation links on all 3 pages, Home, Class and Contact had no issues at all.